Folly Farm Adventure Park and Zoo

-The Folly Farm Adventure Park and Zoo (also known as Folly Farm), situated to the north of Saundersfoot and Tenby in Pembrokeshire, is a visitor attraction in Wales with around 500,000 visitors each year.
+The Folly Farm Adventure Park and Zoo (also known as Folly Farm), situated to the north of Saundersfoot and Tenby in Pembrokeshire, is a visitor attraction in Wales with around 500,000 visits each year.
 Initially a farm attraction, the park is now also home to an indoor vintage funfair, a zoo with over 200 different species of animal and extensive indoor and outdoor adventure play areas.

 The original farm has expanded and now covers a significant part of the park including a large undercover Jolly Barn area featuring horses, goats, sheep, pigs and smaller petting animals.
-Folly Farm is made up of four areas: a farmyard; a zoo; an undercover vintage funfair, including a Wurlitzer organ; The park has expanded to the other side of the A478 road where more animals can be found in outdoor paddocks.
-A tractor-driven land-train ride touring the outdoor paddocks, operates between late-morning and mid-afternoon.
+Folly Farm is made up of four areas, including a farmyard, a zoo, and an undercover vintage funfair with a Wurlitzer organ.
+The park has expanded to the other side of the A478 road, where more animals can be found in outdoor paddocks.
+A tractor-driven land-train ride, touring the outdoor paddocks, operates between late morning and mid-afternoon.

-A limited company, Folly Farm is owned and operated by the Williams and Ebsworth families and holds Investors in People status with 90 full-time employees and an additional 100 seasonal members of staff.
+A limited company, Folly Farm is owned and operated by the Williams and Ebsworth families and holds Investors in People status with 90 full-time employees and 100 seasonal members of staff.

 History

-Folly Farm started life as a dairy farm.
-After noticing that families were stopping by the roadside to pet and watch their cattle, the farmer Glyndŵr Williams and his wife Anne decided to diversify into tourism.
+Folly Farm started as a dairy farm.
+After noticing families were stopping by the roadside to pet and watch their cattle, the farmer Glyndŵr Williams and his wife Anne decided to diversify into tourism.
 In 1988, the dairy farm was converted to receive visitors; now guests could stop to visit the Folly Farm cows and see them being milked.
 Over the last 25 years Folly Farm has grown with continued reinvestment.
 The first zoo animals arrived at the park in 2002.

 Winner of the Wales Tourist Board's 2005 Best Day Out in Wales award, and again in 2010, and in 2015.
 In 2009, winner of Pembrokeshire Tourism's Best Family Day Out award.
 Folly Farm was named 10th best zoo in the world in the 2017 Tripadvisor Travellers' Choice Awards.

 The founder Glyndŵr Williams was born in 1944 in Haverfordwest and his parents George and Margaret moved to Folly Farm when he was two years of age.
 He died on 18 February 2020 following a long illness.